ddushev/MERNchat/README.md

 # DISCLAIMER:
-The app is hosted via [render.com ](https://render.com/) using a free hosting tier which can cause an initial delay when loading it after more than 30 minutes of inactivity.
+The app is hosted via [render](https://render.com/) using a free hosting tier which can cause an initial delay when loading it after more than 30 minutes of inactivity.

 ## MERNchat app
-You can test the app here --> [https://mernchat-m31c.onrender.com/](https://mernchat-fza2.onrender.com/)
+You can test the app here --> [MERNchat](https://mernchat-fza2.onrender.com/)

 ## Overview
 MERNchat is a single-page application that allows users to register login and logout into a chat system and send real-time messages to each other.

+## Credentials to login
+1. ddushev - 123
+2. johndoe - 123
+3. janedoe - 123
+4. bobdoe - 123
+5. alisdoe - 123

 ## Frontend stack
 1. HTML